 As a Senior Officer at Arts Council England she led on a wave of significant changes in theatre practice: the strategic and policy development of cultural diversity and theatre, young people’s theatre, audience development and the DCMS (Department for Culture, Media and Sport) funded national programme, to develop young people’s participatory theatre practice.

 As a Producer, in recent years, Isobel has worked on Dervish’s acclaimed production The Crows Plucked Your Sinews (nomination Alfred Fagon Award 2016), written by Hassan Mahamdallie, which toured nationally and to Grahamstown Arts Festival, South Africa; Inside Out Of Mind (ACE Strategic Touring), a collaboration between Meeting Ground Theatre Company, Nottingham Lakeside Arts, University of Nottingham.
 (Finalist National Lottery Awards 2015 (Best Arts Award); fingersmiths’ productions of Bryony Lavery’s Frozen; John Godber’s Up ’n’ Under (finalist Signature Awards 2018 – Community Spirit Category); Charlotte Keatley’s My Mother Said I Never Should.
 For Mashi Theatre she produced Stripey Honey … is Very Yummy! for a tour to North West community centres and East Midlands libraries.

 She is Strategic Associate at 20 Stories High, whose award winning professional and participatory work with and for young people, tours regionally and nationally.
 She also works with Kali Theatre, Blink Dance Theatre, Phizzical Theatre and supports a number of emerging artists and theatres.

 Founder and Artistic Director (2011 – 2020)

 Julie McNamara is the founder of Vital Xposure and has led the company as Artistic Director until December 2020, making it one of UK’s leading disability led touring theatre companies within Arts Council England’s national portfolio.

-She was a Miegunyah Award recipient and Distinguished Visiting Lecturer in 2019 and an Honorary Fellow at Victorian College of the Arts and an Honorary Fellow of the University of Melbourne.
+She was a Miegunyah Award recipient and Distinguished Visiting Lecturer in 2019 and an Honorary Fellow at Victorian College of the Arts, University of Melbourne, 2018 – 2021.